 In recognition of the global mission of UBIS and the unique variety of holidays and vacations around the world, students are allowed to take one 8-week term off per academic year without penalty by notifying the Registrar's Office prior to the term start.
+A student may opt for three types of term off requests, based on the various situations a student may have.

-Leave of Absence
+Leave of Absence (LOA)

 Students wishing to take a Leave of Absence must inform the Registrar's Office by submitting a Leave of Absence Request form that can be obtained from the Registrar's Office or from Student Services.
-A student may opt for two types of leave of absence.